ajtowns/secp256k1/src/modules/musig/musig.md

    produced in steps 2 and 3.
 (That is, on the first invocation it outputs keys, which it updates on subsequent invocations until all participants' shards and coefficients have been taken into account.)
-6. [TODO] She signs the each set of coefficients and broadcasts her signatures.
+6. [TODO] She signs the each set of coefficients, and the curvepoint corresponding to each keyshard and broadcasts her signatures.
-7. [TODO] each participant verifies each others' signatures.
+7. [TODO] Each participant verifies each others' signatures:
+   1. If the signature doesn't match the received data, there is a communication failure with that node.
+   2. If the curvepoint for the keyshard does not correspond to the the value calculated from the public coefficients, the node providing the keyshard is cheating.

 Key Generation Flowchart:
 ```